caitriggs/FeatClass-Rename-ArcGIS/README.md

 ## Using the Tool
-Add the toolbox, "Rename Files", to your ArcToolbox in ArcCatalog or ArcMap.
-Go into the properties of the "Add Tag to Feature Class" script tool and in the Source tab set the path to the Add_Tag_to_File.py file.
+- Add the toolbox, `Rename Files.tbx`, to your ArcToolbox in ArcCatalog or ArcMap
+- Go into the properties of the "Add Tag to Feature Class" script tool and in the Source tab set the path to the `Add_Tag_to_File.py` file provided in this repo

-If the tag entered into the tool is "Jan2014" and the feature class entered is "Land_Use", then the tool will rename the feature class to "Jan2014_Land_Use".
-Do not use quotations when entering the tag into the tool; they are used here only for stressing the words entered/output.
+If the tag entered into the tool is `Jan2014` and the feature class entered is `Land_Use`, then the tool will rename the feature class to `Jan2014_Land_Use`.

 **********
 **WARNING:**